CodeScop/Oge-Mai-Field-Guide/hunts04.md

 - **Rewards:** 25 Hunter Tokens
 - **Recommendations:**  Right now, this doesn't look like it actually does anything, since we have all the Hunt Map Pieces in hand; we'll see if that holds true once the Bard appears!

-### A Battle of Evolution 4/4

-- **Unlocked by:** HuntS3 Quest: Battle of Constitution
-- **Type:** Battle
-- **Requirements:** Defeat 1 Velts: Dust
-- **Rewards:** Wardrobe: Hunt Battle Helmet https://4thewords.com/media/wardrobe/featured/female/wf&#95;634-hunt-battle-helment-3693-42038.png (7 variants)
-- **Recommendations:** Shockingly, Dust Velts is to be found in the Water Region, possibly enjoying Dí at Luko's Inn.
-As far as I can tell, this is the end of the quest chain, but this Velts has particularly nice drops (especially if you've recently opened Raina, or really any area beyond Riza).
-And once again, even though I divide these Velts quests into Seasons, you can complete them all while still being in Season 1.

 ### Cheer Your Dedication

 - **Unlocked by:** HuntS3 Quest: A Bubble Dream